 TERRAX EXTENDS GOLD MINERALIZATION ANOTHER 600 METERS IN PHASE 1 OF DRILLING AT SAM OTTO

 Terrax Minerals Inc. has extended the gold mineralization at Sam Otto by an additional 600 metres of strike with results from 1,182 m of drilling in six holes.
-These results combined with the drilling of three holes in 2018, the Sam Otto South zone now extends for 1.2 kilometers, and remains open in all directions.
-Gold mineralization of the Sam Otto trend has been defined for a minimum of 2.5 kilometers along the 5 kilometer Sam Otto structural corridor.
+The Sam Otto South zone now extends for 1.2 kilometres and remains open in all directions.
+Gold mineralization of the Sam Otto trend has been defined for a minimum of 2.5 km along the five km Sam Otto structural corridor.

-"The opportunity at Sam Otto has improved considerably with these results by extending gold mineralization to 2.5 kilometers of strike length.
-We are very much looking forward to the remaining results from Sam Otto and the nearby high grade target at Crestaurum.
-These targets are in close proximity to one another and represent the opportunity for TerraX to deliver an attractive resource next to excellent infrastructure in the town of Yellowknife."
+"The opportunity at Sam Otto has improved considerably with these results by extending gold mineralization to 2.5 kilometres of strike length.
+We are very much looking forward to the remaining results from Sam Otto and the nearby high-grade target at Crestaurum.
+These targets are in close proximity to one another and represent the opportunity for Terrax to deliver an attractive resource next to excellent infrastructure in the town of Yellowknife."

-Gold mineralization encountered within the Sam Otto South target is located in shear zone structures 100 - 200 meters in width with strong sericite alteration and shearing.
-These geological characteristics are consistent with what is observed at the Sam Otto Main zone, clearly demonstrating the bulk tonnage of the 3.5 kilometer Sam Otto South structure.
+Gold mineralization encountered within the Sam Otto South target is located in shear zone structures 100 to 200 m in width with strong sericite alteration and shearing.
+These geological characteristics are consistent with what is observed at the Sam Otto Main zone, clearly demonstrating the bulk tonnage of the 3.5 km Sam Otto South structure.

 TSO19-043 24.00 64.00 40.00 0.60